tjg17/RegistrationWorkflow/README.md

 To use this extension for the  first time:

 1) Clone repository into local directory (e.g. ~/home/user/RegistrationWorkflow)
-2) Open 3D Slicer version 4.4 or above
+2) Open 3D Slicer version Nightly build after 6/27/2015
 3) Select "Extension Wizard" module in search box
 4) Under "Extension Tools", choose "Select Extension" and choose ~/home/user/RegistrationWorkflow
 5) When prompted, be sure load all modules and check the "Add selected module to search paths" box.